-What You Need To Know About Housing Inflation Storms
+Housing Market Inflation: What You Need To Know

-If you’re looking to buy a home, you may feel that’s actually understating things.
+It’s worth noting that the numbers vary depending on where you look.
 One of the major indexes tracking home prices is the Case-Shiller Home Price Index.
 This is a rolling 3-month average of home prices in major American cities.
-On an unadjusted basis, home values have risen 19.09% since last January.
+On an unadjusted basis, home values have risen 4.87% as of October 2023.

 Rising interest rates during times of inflation are a legitimate concern, but if you have a locked-in interest rate, you can protect yourself from further future increases, particularly if you go with a fixed-rate mortgage.

 In addition, rental property owners have an easier time raising rent during times of inflation.
 If rents are going up everywhere, it’s easier to justify an increase of your own the next time you renew with your tenants.

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.